phoenixframework/phoenix_live_view/guides/introduction/installation.md

 </html>
 ```

-Once you specify a root layout, "app.html.eex" will be rendered within your root layout for all non-LiveViews.
+Once you have specified a root layout, "app.html.eex" will be rendered within your root layout for all non-LiveViews.
 You may also optionally define a "live.html.leex" layout to be used across all LiveViews, as we will describe in the next section.

 ## phx.gen.live support